JoaoSouMoreira/weather-forecast/README.md

 * Introduce more cities, or even base cities off of a country pick list first
 * Needs some further evaluation on what data would be best used in a component's state or moved into an independent store
 * Add some customization such as different themes.
 Maybe using [Bootswatch](https://bootswatch.com/)
+* Fix Less files resolving issues when deploying to Heroku